kimblewick/kimblewick/README.md

 - **Master of Science in Computer Science** *(in progress)*
   Northeastern University, GPA: 3.84

 I specialize in **Machine Learning** and **Computer Vision**, with a strong foundation in game development and AI design.
-My work spans the worlds of interactive entertainment and cutting-edge tech, and I'm always seeking new challenges in **healthcare tech** and **fintech** (including quant finance).
+My work spans the worlds of interactive entertainment and cutting-edge tech, and I'm always seeking new challenges in **healthcare tech** and **games**.

 ## 🛠️ Skills